-- Aligning resources to risk and prioritising prevention and protection activity. - The existing shift patterns and some work routines are not always meeting our needs and the changing risks within our communities. - By 2022, we will need to reduce our costs by at least £8.4 million and we need to plan a balanced budget that accommodates this.

-- Making sure our workforce are clear on the organisation's future direction. - Further developing contracts and career paths to support inclusivity ensuring that the service has a workforce that reflects communities served. - Sharing information in a secure and meaningful way, considering cyber security and data protection risks.
+- Aligning resources to risk and prioritising prevention and protection activity. - The existing shift patterns and some work routines are not always meeting our needs and the changing risks within our communities. - By 2024, it is likely that we will need to have reduced our costs by £8.4 million and we need to plan a balanced budget that accommodates this. - Making sure our workforce are clear on the organisation's future direction. - Further developing contracts and career paths to support inclusivity ensuring that the service has a workforce that reflects communities served. - Sharing information in a secure and meaningful way, considering cyber security and data protection risks.